 Timing is key

-Knowing when to put pen to paper and whether to fix the energy price or remain flexible are key to a successful outcome.
+Knowing when to put pen to paper and whether to fix the energy price or remain flexible are key to smart energy procurement and a successful outcome.

 At times such as these, where there is a lot of upward volatility, it is more important than ever to make the right decision.

 “It is all about knowing when to procure, what type of procurement and then getting on and doing it,” said Energy Management consultant Malcolm Barrington.

 “We have signed up people a year-and-a-half ahead of when their current energy deal expires because the markets are in such a position at that time it is of benefit to do so.”